ajeless/ARMAIII/README.md

 # ARMAIII

-Repository for ARMA III experiments.
+Repository for all my ARMA III mods and scripts.
 ## About the game
 ### [The official Bohemia Site](https://www.bohemia.net/)
 ### [The Steam Page](https://store.steampowered.com/app/107410/Arma_3)